 Legionnaires' disease is similar to other types of pneumonia.
-To help identify the presence of legionella bacteria quickly, your doctor may use a test that checks your urine for legionella antigens — foreign substances that trigger an immune system response.
-You may also have one or more of the following:
+To help identify the presence of legionella bacteria quickly, your doctor might use a test that checks your urine for legionella antigens — foreign substances that trigger an immune system response.
+Other tests might include:

 - Tests on a sample of your sputum or lung tissue

 Legionnaires' disease is treated with antibiotics.
-The sooner therapy is started, the less likely the chance of serious complications or death.
+The sooner therapy is started, the less likely the chance of developing serious complications.
 In many cases, treatment requires hospitalization.
 Pontiac fever goes away on its own without treatment and causes no lingering problems.

 Preparing for your appointment

-You're likely to start by seeing your family doctor or a primary care provider.
-However, in some cases, you may be referred to a doctor who specializes in treating lung disease (pulmonologist) or infectious diseases, or you may be advised to go to an emergency department.
+You're likely to start by seeing your family doctor.
+In some cases, you might be referred to a doctor who specializes in treating lung disease (pulmonologist) or infectious diseases, or you might be advised to go to an emergency department.

 What you can do

-- Write down key information about your illness, including all the symptoms you're experiencing.
+- Key information about your illness, including your symptoms and when they began.
 Record your temperature.

-- Bring a family member or friend along, if possible.
-Someone who goes with you may help you remember the information your doctor provides.
+Bring a family member or friend along, if possible, to help you remember the information your doctor provides.